Diversity, Equity, & Inclusion

 Precollege programsThe Business Emerging Leaders Program (BEL) recruits and retains undergraduate students from historically underrepresented backgrounds.
 New precollege camps are in development: Entrepreneurship Boot Camp, Finance and Banking, and McNulty-Hale Women’s Leadership Experience.

-Multicultural Student CenterThis intentional space supports students from historically underrepresented backgrounds, helps build an inclusive community, and fosters a sense of belonging in the School.
+WSB Multicultural CenterThis intentional space supports students from historically underrepresented backgrounds, helps build an inclusive community, and fosters a sense of belonging in the School.
 Explore the WSB Multicultural Center

 Student Organization: D&I CouncilStudent leaders from various student organizations focus on building an inclusive community.